MarvelMoe/js-snake/README.md

 - Don't let snake go over itself

 - Implement button to make 'Deadly Edges'

+- Add an optional grid overlay to the playarea

 - Implement a way to resize play area  (and have images/effects scale well)